h1n054ur/testing/.openhands/microagents/project_scaffold_agent.md

 # 2) Load project scaffold specification
 fetch_spec{"spec_name":"project_scaffold_spec"}

-# 3) Set current working phase
+# 3) Set the current phase to scaffolding
 set_phase{"phase":"scaffolding"}

-# 4) Create full structure
+# 4) Scaffold project file and folder structure

-Generate a **unified diff** that creates all folders and files listed in the scaffold spec.
+Create the following files and folders under the root directory `twilio-manager/`:

+- Folders: `search_results/`, `app/`, and all subfolders described below.
+- For each folder, create an `__init__.py` file if it's a Python package.
-For each `.py` file:
+- For each `.py` file listed, create the file and include a minimal valid Python stub:
-- Include minimal importable stub (e.g. class, function, or constant)
+    - Either a class, function, or constant
-- Include only a docstring if no behavior is known yet
+    - Include a descriptive docstring

-Ensure:
-- All `__init__.py` files are included
-- `main.py` stubs out a launch point to `MainMenu().run()`
+- Do not include full implementations.
+Keep logic minimal or empty.
+- In `main.py`, add code that imports `MainMenu` and calls `.run()`.

+Use `exec_bash` to create directories and `eval_python` or `FileEditAction` to write files.

-# 5) Log outcome
+# 5) Log success
-log_decision{"context":"project-scaffold","decision":"Scaffolded complete file and directory structure as defined in dir_structure and mapped to flow architecture.
-All files accounted for with importable stubs only."}
+log_decision{
+  "context": "project-scaffold",
+  "decision": "Scaffolded full file and folder structure using architecture spec.
+Each file has a placeholder stub or docstring. main.py stubs MainMenu().run()."
+}